 One important aspect of the output in Figure 24 are the lifetimes.
-They are identical to the lifetimes of cSNarrowTicks2Cores.
-This makes sense when one considers that for all output producing pairs of events, the cSNarrowTicks2Cores event’s lifetime is a subset of the pNamesStream event’s lifetime.
-This means that the cSNarrowTicks2Cores event’s lifetime is exactly the period of time during which both payloads were used in the calculation of output.
+They are identical to the lifetimes of contextSwitchTwoCoresNoTemp.
+This makes sense when one considers that for all output producing pairs of events, the contextSwitchTwoCoresNoTemp event’s lifetime is a subset of the namesStream event’s lifetime.
+The contextSwitchTwoCoresNoTemp event’s lifetime is exactly the period of time during which both payloads were used in the calculation of output.
 It is therefore this period of time in which the output was produced.